Signs You Need Real Business Systems

 What Changes When You Move On

 The difference between running a business on spreadsheets and running it on a proper system is not a marginal improvement.
-It is a structural change in how information flows, how decisions are made, and how much time the team spends on productive work versus administrative overhead.
+It is a structural change in how information flows and how decisions are made.
+The team spends more time on productive work and less on administrative overhead.

 -

 Data validation prevents errors at entry Fields have types, required values, and validation rules.
+A price that should be £250 cannot be saved as £25.
 The system rejects bad data rather than silently accepting it.

 -